Password Plus and Super Password: Password Plus

-Password Plus was first shown at 12:30 pm ET/11:30 am CT and PT, filling part of the time left when the talk/variety program America Alive! was cancelled.
-On March 5, 1979, two months after its debut, the series made its first time slot move to Noon/11:00 am following the cancellation of NBC’s revival of Jeopardy!.
-It moved back to 12:30/11:30 on August 13, 1979 when the Goodson-Todman game Mindreaders premiered at Noon/11:00.
-On June 20, 1980, three other NBC game shows were canceled to make room for David Letterman's morning talk show and in the shuffle that followed, Password Plus was moved on August 4, 1980 to 11:30/10:30 when the daytime drama The Doctors moved from 2:00/1:00 to 12:30/11:30 (this time facing the second half-hours of CBS' The Price Is Right and reruns of The Love Boat on ABC), with Card Sharks taking the Noon/11:00 slot on June 23, 1980, replacing Chain Reaction.
-The series returned to Noon/11:00 on October 26, 1981 upon the cancellation of Card Sharks, and remained there for the rest of its run.
-The final episode aired on March 26, 1982, and through a scheduling shuffle its place on NBC's schedule was replaced by Search for Tomorrow (which had moved to the network from CBS).
+Password Plus (which was known pre-production as Password '79) was first shown at 12:30 pm ET/11:30 am CT and PT, filling part of the time left when the talk/variety program America Alive! was cancelled.
+On March 5, 1979, two months after its debut, the series made its first time slot move to noon/11:00 am following the cancellation of NBC’s revival of Jeopardy!.
+It moved back to 12:30/11:30 on August 13, 1979, when the Goodson-Todman game Mindreaders premiered at noon/11:00.
+On June 20, 1980, three other NBC game shows were canceled to make room for David Letterman's morning talk show and when that programme was reduced to sixty minutes on August 4, 1980, Password Plus was moved on to 11:30/10:30, while soap opera The Doctors moved from 2:00/1:00 to 12:30/11:30 (this time facing the second half-hours of CBS' The Price Is Right and reruns of The Love Boat on ABC), with Card Sharks already taking the noon/11:00 slot on June 23, 1980, replacing Chain Reaction.
+The series returned to noon/11:00 on October 26, 1981 upon the cancellation of Card Sharks, and remained there for the rest of its run.
+The final episode aired on March 26, 1982, and through a scheduling shuffle with The Doctors, its place on NBC's schedule was replaced by Search for Tomorrow (which had moved to the network from CBS).

 Super Password

-The program returned in September 1984 as Super Password and aired in the noon Eastern time slot, facing, for its first two weeks, the then 8-year-old Family Feud, then Ryan's Hope on ABC.
+The program returned in September 1984 as Super Password and aired in the noon Eastern time slot, facing, for its first two weeks, Family Feud, then Ryan's Hope on ABC.
 Despite some of NBC's affiliates preempting the 12:00 pm hour in favor of local newscasts or other syndicated programming, as it was also the case with Password Plus, Super Password remained in the top-of-the-hour time slot for its entire 4½-year run.
 Later in the decade, however, NBC affiliates began dropping most of the network's entire daytime programming, along with Super Password; the increasing number of stations carrying local newscasts at noon during that time caused the program to experience a decline in viewership.
 The show's final episode aired on March 24, 1989, the same day Sale of the Century aired its series finale.
 (Note: NBC returned the 12:00 pm timeslot to its affiliates after Super Password ended its run.)